Premiers taking up our red tape challenge

 - Aligning regulations for wide-load transportation, to eliminate cases where a difference of inches can cost you thousands of extra dollars.

-- Broadening mutual recognition of trade and professional certifications, so elevator technicians and dental hygienists, for instance, can work in different provinces without having to get re-certified.
+- Recognizing more trade and professional certifications from other provinces, so elevator technicians and dental hygienists, for instance, can work in different provinces without having to get re-certified.

 We also recommended: